nkdAgility/NKDAgility.com/site/content/resources/blog/2023/2023-10-17-the-7-deadly-sins-of-agile-a-grecian-odyssey-through-modern-software-development/index.md

 ---
+title: 'The 7 Deadly Sins of Agile: A Grecian Odyssey through Modern Software Development'
+date: 2023-10-17
+author: MrHinsh
 id: "50309"
-title: "The 7 Deadly Sins of Agile: A Grecian Odyssey through Modern Software Development"
-date: "2023-10-17"
-categories:
-  - "agility"
-tags:
-  - "homepage"
-coverImage: "NKDAgility-technically-7DeadlySins-16-15.jpg"
-author: "MrHinsh"
 layout: blog
 resourceType: blog
-slug: "the-7-deadly-sins-of-agile-a-grecian-odyssey-through-modern-software-development"
+slug: the-7-deadly-sins-of-agile-a-grecian-odyssey-through-modern-software-development
 aliases:
 - /blog/the-7-deadly-sins-of-agile-a-grecian-odyssey-through-modern-software-development
+tags:
+- homepage
+categories:
+- agility
+coverImage: NKDAgility-technically-7DeadlySins-16-15.jpg

 ---

 In the rich tapestry of ancient Greek philosophy, the concept of the seven deadly sins stands out as a profound exploration of human nature and morality.
 Deeply rooted in Greek thought, these sins were not seen as fleeting transgressions.
 Instead, they were formidable obstacles, barriers between individuals and a virtuous, fulfilling life.